HamBurger636/FART2025/README.md

-# FART2025
-This is a repository for all of the code needed for the FART 2025 robot
+## This repository contains all the code required for the FART 2025 robot.

+There are three main files that make up the system:

+  hamishCode2.py — the core control program that manages pathfinding, movement, and overall logic.
+  AI_Camera_handler.py and colorsensor.py — handle communication with the camera and color sensor, respectively.
+These are kept separate so the main program can continue running smoothly without pausing for serial communication.